-These T&C also apply to institutions that license access to Services, including colleges, universities, secondary schools, public libraries, museums, foundations, government agencies, research centers, corporate/for-profit organizations and scholarly societies ( “Institutional Licensee”) or a consortium representing designated Institutional Licensees ( “Consortia Licensee”).
+These T&C apply to individuals as well as institutions that license access to Services, including colleges, universities, secondary schools, public libraries, museums, foundations, government agencies, research centers, corporate/for-profit organizations and scholarly societies ( “Institutional Licensee”) or a consortium representing designated Institutional Licensees ( “Consortia Licensee”).
 Institutional Licensees and Consortia Licensees may have variations of these T&C in their license agreement, which will supersede any difference in these T&C. If you have any questions about your Institutional Licensee’s license agreement please contact your librarian.

 1. Who can use JSTOR?